eunomia-bpf/bpf-developer-tutorial/src/11-bootstrap/README_en.md

-# eBPF Tutorial by Example 11: Using libbpf to Develop User-Space Programs in eBPF and Trace exec() and exit() System Calls
+# eBPF Tutorial by Example 11: Develop User-Space Programs with libbpf and Trace exec() and exit()

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel.
 It allows developers to dynamically load, update, and run user-defined code during kernel runtime.